Wzs010429/EchoLink/Project proposal/Proposal-ENG.md

 EchoLink's development is divided into several sprints, the specific number of which can be flexibly adjusted according to project progress and team capability.
 Through the above management strategies, our team can collaborate efficiently while ensuring development quality and quickly responding to changes in project requirements.

-EchoLink's development plan is divided into several sprints, with the specific number flexibly adjusted according to project progress and team capabilities.
-Through the aforementioned management strategies, our team can efficiently collaborate while ensuring the quality of development and swiftly responding to changes in project requirements.

 ## Risks in Team Projects